Planning a Food Garden Comes Down to Connections

 Mutually beneficial relationships

 Real Food gardens for food sovereignty

 To borrow words from the US Food Sovereignty Alliance:

-[It's also about rebuilding our power ] ... by rebuilding the relationships between people and the land, and between food providers and those who eat."
+Food sovereignty goes ... beyond ensuring that people have enough food ...
+[It's also about] rebuilding the relationships between people and the land, and between food providers and those who eat."

-What I think of as true food sovereignty requires real food.
-What I like to call RealFood.
+Food sovereignty is not just being able to go to the supermarket whenever we want.
+What I think of as true food sovereignty requires Real Food.
 That's not the stuff in packets on supermarket shelves that are suddenly empty when the global supply-chain hiccups.

-Real food gardens that actually work--on any scale, from one pot of herbs to an entire kitchen garden--are gardens we rely on in a relationship of mutual dependence with the plants we grow.
+Real food gardens that actually work--on any scale, from one pot of herbs to an entire kitchen garden--are gardens we rely on in a relationship of mutual inter-dependence with the plants we grow.
 The reliance part is important, because that's what keeps the connections strong.

-A “RealFood garden”—filled with well-placed, well-connected plants that we rely on for food and medicine—is a piece in the puzzle of how to re-build food and health-care sovereignty for our families and communities.
+A real food garden--filled with well-placed, well-connected plants that we rely on for food and medicine--is a piece in the puzzle of how to re-build food and health-care sovereignty for our families and communities.

 And in a world where all forms of sovereignty are under increasing threat, I think that’s important.